Pacemakers don’t work when they’re switched off – we should doubt studies that say otherwise

 - Advertisement -spot_img

-‘Nerdstock’ was the less-than-flattering name that BBC Four gave to Robin Ince’s ‘Nine Lesson and Carols’ when it was broadcast in early 2010.
+‘Nerdstock’ was the less-than-flattering name that BBC Four gave to Robin Ince’s ‘Nine Lessons and Carols’ when it was broadcast in early 2010.
 I was unable to attend in person, so I was more than happy to discover that the BBC had recorded it for later broadcast, even if the title wasn’t my cup of tea.

 One particularly vivid recollection is of Ben Goldacre, author of the excellent book Bad Science, bounding on stage with that terrific, restless enthusiasm, and giving a whistle-stop tour of the amazing power of the placebo effect and its evil twin, the nocebo.